 Charbroiled pineapple is combined with tangy pickled red onions, lime juice and cilantro for the perfect sweet and tangy salsa.
 Enjoy on it's own or as a unique taco topping!

-You know what’s crazy to me?
+You know what's crazy to me?
 How easily a quick sauce, salsa, or dressing can change an entire meal.
-Granted, if a nice piece of meat is cooked perfectly, then it doesn’t need a sauce – it would just take over the flavor of the meat.
-But if you’ve got some vegetables that you’re not sure what to do with, or you’re worried are going to be bland, I’m telling you – make a sauce.
-It’s a game changer.
+If you've got some vegetables that you're not sure what to do with, or you're worried are going to be bland, I'm telling you - make a sauce.
+It's a game changer.

 Last night, I cooked some steaks in the cast iron skillet, along with sides of roasted potatoes, sugar snap peas sautéed with garlic and shallots, and a few roasted shishito peppers that we picked out of the garden earlier that day.
 (My niece is visiting, and she calls them cheeto peppers, which we find hysterical.)